lmu-osc/Introduction-RStudio-Git-GitHub/README.md

 # ISBE Symposium - Introduction to Reproducible Research in R and R Studio.

-Mike Croucher and Anna Krystalli
+This tutorial was developed by [Mike Croucher](www.walkingrandomly.com) and Anna Krystalli

 In this session, we are going to get you started with using version control from within RStudio.